new-guy/screeps-os/README.md

 ### Post RCL4 - Secondary Room Improvements

 - Favor adjacent room if one exists
-- Update scouting to include info about the secondary room (see getClosestAvailableSafeSource of Colony.js)
 - Update colony room info to include info about the secondary room

-### Post RCL4 - More mining improvements

-- Friggin make the mining manager reserve rooms and favor rooms that are reserved for mining
-- Delete all mining routes every N ticks - gotta keep them fresh
-- Mining routes for both the energy harvesting manager and for bootstrappers should be based upon scouting info rather than looking at what we can see

 ### Tidy UP pt 2